-VALORANT is a free to play 5v5 tactical shooter and Riot opted to use paid cosmetic items in the game shop to keep the whole operation running.
+VALORANT is a free-to-play 5v5 tactical shooter, and Riot opted to use paid cosmetic items in the game shop to keep the whole operation running.

-Since these skins are really expensive, this fan decided to make a small experimental project to overlay skins on top of base model skins.
+Since these skins are really expensive, this fan decided to do a small experimental project to overlay skins on top of base model skins.
 With the help of reference images, the neural network would train itself to properly layer the effects of your preferred skins on top of the base skin model.

-However, as a fun experiment, this was one was actually quite good.
+However, as a fun experiment, this one was actually quite good.
 This might prompt Riot Games to add a “no more deep fakes” clause in their terms of services page.